 Granted, we had to dig pretty deep for this one.
 It seems the M&S copy team does a superb job of proofing and quality checking.
 But when we consider that a single mistake can slash sales by up to 50%, nothing less than flawless will do.
 Can you spot the error in this description?

-As far as we can tell, it looks like the Marks & Sparks copy team is doing a great job, but they’re lacking the necessary support to achieve consistency across the board.
+The Marks & Sparks copy team is doing a great job, but they’re lacking the necessary support to achieve consistency across the board.

 For any retailer, the product copywriting process is a cumbersome task, we know that all too well.
 That’s why we established our specialist agency five years ago.
 By offering dextrous support to international brands of all shapes and sizes, we’re able to help their fashion product descriptions stay consistent, efficient and, above all, flawless.